 After 4 to 5 weeks, babies reach their peak feeding volume of about 3 to 4 ounces (90 to 120ml) and peak daily milk intake of about 30 ounces per day (900ml).
 This should stay about the same between 1 and 6 months, although it generally increases short-term during growth spurts.

 After 6 months, your baby’s milk intake begins to decrease gradually as you introduce solid food.

 Expressing for time away from baby

-Breastfed babies take in an average of 25oz (750ml) per day between the ages of 1 month and 6 months.
-Different babies take in different amounts of milk.
+Research tells us that exclusively breastfed babies take in an average of 25 oz (750ml) per day when they are 1 to 6 months old.
 A typical range of milk intake is 19oz to 30oz (570ml to 900ml) per day.

 Use these steps to work out the amount of breast milk your baby will need:

 - Estimate the number of times that your baby breastfeeds per day (in 24 hours).

 - Divide 25oz (750ml) by the number of breastfeeds.

 - This gives you a rough guide for the amount of expressed milk your exclusively breastfed baby will need at one feeding.